erinaldi/starter-hugo-academic/content/publication/appelquist-2015-a/index.md

   simulations that determined the composite spectrum as well as the effective Higgs coupling of stealth dark matter in order to place bounds from direct detection, excluding constituent fermions with dominantly electroweak-breaking masses.
-A lower bound on the dark baryon mass $m_B backslashgtrsim 300$ GeV is obtained from the indirect requirement that the lightest dark meson not be observable at LEP II.
+A lower bound on the dark baryon mass $m_B \gtrsim 300$ GeV is obtained from the indirect requirement that the lightest dark meson not be observable at LEP II.
 We briefly survey some intriguing properties of stealth dark matter that are worthy of future study, including: collider studies of dark meson production and decay;